-I remember watching Neighbors (2014) and not liking it enough to write anything meaningful.
-I wasn’t in love with the Neighbors 2 – Sorority Rising trailer either at first, but it grew on me after a week.
+I remember watching Neighbors (2014) and not liking it enough to write anything worthwhile.
+I wasn’t in love with the Neighbors 2 – Sorority Rising trailer either, at first, but it grew on me after a week.

 Try as I must, I managed to find something I enjoyed about the movie and that is the message(s) at the end – however forced they may have felt.

 I’m starting to wonder why it is that I seem to find myself enjoying Rogen’s Newer work less and less.
 I wasn’t even able to make it through the first third of The Night Before (2015) before needing to bail because I didn’t buy into any of the character’s actions.
 Am I simply getting too old and therefore no longer the target market?
-Have I watched so many of his movies / movies in general that very little is new to me any more?
-Has my taste simply changed…?
+Have I watched so many of his movies, or, movies in general that very little is new to me anymore?
+Has my taste altered that much?

 All I know at this point is that whatever the answer, thank goodness for the early work.